zeisys/precedents.org_data_collection/README.md

 ## 2x (Column X) DigiSCR Page URL

 The URL of the webpage.
 You may not be able to directly get this URL.
-You will have to click through the
+You will have to click through a judgment that cites this precedent.
+Usually precedents are listed in a section called **Case Law Cited** For example, look below:

 ## 2x (Column X) Indian Laws Referenced